 I don’t know if anything goes together better than sun-dried tomatoes and feta cheese.
-They just compliment each other so well, especially when stuffed together in a chicken breast that’s rubbed with fresh, vibrant pesto.
-If you love classic Italian-inspired flavors, you’ll love how highlighted and prominent they are in this quick and easy weeknight dinner.
+They just compliment each other so well, especially when stuffed in a juicy chicken breast that’s rubbed with fresh, vibrant pesto.
+If you love classic Italian flavors, you’ll love this quick and easy weeknight dinner.

 I mentioned earlier that this dinner recipe is quick and easy, and those descriptors couldn’t be truer.
-The chicken breasts are sliced, stuffed, rubbed with pesto, and pan-grilled to juicy perfection in half an hour or less.
-On those crazy busy weeknights when you’re craving real flavor from a homemade meal without a ton of hassle, recipes like this one are great to depend on!
-My entire family loves this chicken dinner and I know it always leaves everyone full and satisfied.
+It will take about an hour to prep, stuff, and cook the chicken breasts.
+On those crazy busy weeknights when you’re craving real flavor from a homemade meal without a ton of hassle, recipes like this one are great to have!

 The ingredients needed for this stuffed chicken recipe are simple and inexpensive.
 You can easily grab it all at your local grocery store.

-- Olive Oil – This is only used for cooking.
+Olive Oil – try to use mild, neutral tasting avocado oil that has a higher burn point.
+It is used for cooking (and if you’re making the pesto).
 You can use avocado oil instead, if preferred.

 Sprinkle the chicken with salt and pepper inside the pocket you made.
-Then, stuff each chicken breast with the feta mixture.
-Use a few toothpicks to secure the opening of the pocket.
+Then, stuff each chicken breast with the feta mixture (2).
+Use a few toothpicks to secure the opening of the pocket (3).

-Heat a skillet over medium heat and add oil.
-Place the breasts in the pan and let them sear on each side.
+Coat in pesto and cook: Rub the outside of each chicken breast with pesto.
+Preheat a skillet over medium heat and add oil.
+Place the breasts in the pan (5) and let them sear on each side.
 Getting that golden brown sear is so important, because so much flavor comes from that!

 Cover the pan and lower the heat to medium-low.
-Let the chicken breasts cook until done, flipping halfway through.
+Let the chicken breasts cook until done, flipping halfway through (6).

 Remove the lid during the last few minutes of cooking.
 The total cook time may take around 20-30 minutes, depending on how thick the meat is.

-I’ve been asked this question a lot and the answer it YES.
+I’ve been asked if you can cook this chicken in the oven instead a lot and the answer it YES.
 You can definitely bake it.